UBS lifts MetLife Inc. [MET] price estimate. Who else is bullish?

 Sponsored

-MetLife Investment Management (MIM), the institutional asset management business of MetLife, Inc. (NYSE: MET), announced that two real estate partnerships with Norges Bank Investment Management and New York State Common Retirement Fund have achieved 5 star ratings from Global Real Estate Sustainability Benchmark (GRESB), which also recognized the partnerships as “Sector Leaders” for the second consecutive year.
-In addition, a third MIM core real estate property portfolio once again received a 4 star rating.
+Quarterly dividend of $0.25277777 per share on the company’s floating rate non-cumulative preferred stock, Series A, with a liquidation preference of $25 per share (NYSE: MET PRA).

-The results of the trading session contributed to over 3800547 shares changing hands.
-Over the past one week, the price volatility of MetLife Inc. stands at 2.79% while the volatility over the past one month is 2.27%.
+MetLife Inc. represents 854.90 million in outstanding shares, while the company has a total market value of $53.49 billion with the latest information.
+MET stock price has been found in the range of $63.965 to $64.61.

-The market cap for MET stock reached $54.22 billion, with 873.30 million shares outstanding and 724.15 million shares in the current float.
-Compared to the average trading volume of 4.40M shares, MET reached a trading volume of 3800547 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.32M shares, MET reached a trading volume of 5986553 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 UBS have made an estimate for MetLife Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 21, 2021.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price from $45 to $52.
 The new note on the price target was released on January 06, 2021, representing the official price target for MetLife Inc. stock.
 Previously, the target price had yet another raise from $39 to $55, while Citigroup kept a Buy rating on MET stock.

-MetLife Inc. [MET] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.96.
-With this latest performance, MET shares dropped by -2.21% in over the last four-week period, additionally sinking by -1.86% over the last 6 months – not to mention a rise of 37.63% in the past year of trading.
+MetLife Inc. [MET] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.64.
+With this latest performance, MET shares dropped by -2.17% in over the last four-week period, additionally sinking by -1.90% over the last 6 months – not to mention a rise of 43.38% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and MetLife Inc. [MET] shares currently have an operating margin of +11.56.
 MetLife Inc.’s Net Margin is presently recorded at +7.97.